MarcoMengoli/marcomengoli.github.io/_posts/2016-11-27-setup_EFcore_vsproject.md

 categories: [.NET core]
 ---

-# Setting up the Entity Framework Core in a Visual Studio Project

 Entity Framework Core is the brand new ORM framework that allows a .NET Core developer to work with a database without worrying about writing data-access code and mapping the object model with the relational model.

 It has also some features that makes it more than a simple ORM: with EF Core , a developer can generate the relational model given the object model, or viceversa.